nerfstudio-project/nerfacc/docs/source/examples/dnerf.rst

 Here we trained a 8-layer-MLP for the radiance field and a 4-layer-MLP for the warping field, (similar to the T-Nerf model in the `D-Nerf`_ paper) on the `D-Nerf dataset`_.
 We used train split for training and test split for evaluation.
 Our experiments are conducted on a single NVIDIA TITAN RTX GPU.
+The training memory footprint is about 11GB.

 .. note::